nasa/Common-Metadata-Repository/search-app/docs/api.md

   * `atom`      "application/atom+xml"
   * `umm_json`  "application/vnd.nasa.cmr.umm+json"

-The following extensions and MIME types are supported by the `/concepts/` resource for the variable and service concept types:
+The following extensions and MIME types are supported by the `/concepts/` resource for the variable, service and subscription concept types:

   * `umm_json`  "application/vnd.nasa.cmr.umm+json"